The people-pleaser and controller attraction (and the fixes)

 And people-pleasers tend to gravitate toward controllers.

-Controllers believe they have the right way to do and think about things.
+Controllers believe they have the right and the only way to do and think about things.
 It’s their brain’s way of protecting them.
-If they’re in control and doing it ‘right’ they get to feel safe from ridicule, failure, judgement, and shame.
+If they’re in control they think they’ll feel safe from ridicule, failure, judgment, and shame.
+The way they spin it?
+They’re being helpful, diligent, and staying on top of things.

 People-pleasers give a lot of weight and importance to a controller’s thoughts and opinions, much more weight than they give to their own.
-Their brains also want to keep them safe from ridicule, failure, judgement, and shame.
+Their brains also want to keep them safe from ridicule, failure, judgment, and shame.
+The way they spin it?
+They’re caring, selfless, and responsible.

 Example:

-Ethel (people-pleaser) is driving her boyfriend Fred (controller) to dinner.
-Ethel, who has lived in and driven in her hometown for the past 25 years without driving into a ditch, getting lost, or wandering the streets for hours on end wondering where to park, turns on her signal to take Main Street, which she knows will take her easily to the restaurant.
+Ethel’s (people-pleaser) driving her boyfriend Fred (controller) to dinner.
+Ethel, who has lived in and driven in her hometown for the past 25 years without going into a ditch, getting lost, or wandering the streets for hours on end wondering where to park, turns on her signal to take Main Street, which she knows takes her easily to the restaurant.

 Fred yells, “Don’t take Main Street!
 That’s out of the way.
 You need to cut through Elm and Oak.”